 NDs receive education in western medicine diagnosis and standards of care including pharmaceuticals, but also receive up to 100 more hours in nutrition than conventional programs, 150 hours in behavioral medicine (nearly absent in conventional curriculums), and training in non-pharmaceutical treatment options including botanical medicine, physical medicine, and homeopathy.
 In Arizona and Canada, the education also includes acupuncture although the majority of NDs are not acupuncturists unless they are separately licensed as LAcs.
 Naturopathic medicine is evidence-based but less strictly defined by it than conventional care; many prefer to say evidence-informed as it is used to guide the treatment approach but is not necessarily bound by it, placing the focus more on the individual.
 Physician status, licensed provider status, and pharmaceutical prescriptive abilities vary by state.
 I find many in the field loosely considered MD/DO school but the majority did not (I never did), ultimately choosing naturopathic medicine because it most aligned with their health philosophy.
 ND’s are trained in general/primary care and lifestyle medicine and, with a few exceptions, do not practice in hospital or in-patient based settings.
 There are great NDs, average NDs, and not-so-great NDs.

 Functional Medicine – functional medicine was born out of naturopathic medicine (it’s founder was a board member of my alma mater – Bastyr University – before going on to coin “functional medicine”) and was created in the early 1990s in response to the growing popularity in holistic care, serving as an additional education resource for those in the MD community that found limitations in their conventional training.
 It has since grown and today serves as a general term used by varying types of practitioners who are practicing more holistically.
 Functional medicine shares similarities to naturopathic medicine but is far less comprehensive in terms of philosophy and education; I’ve had colleagues refer to functional medicine as “naturopathic medicine 101” and “naturopathic medicine light.”
-If I am being honest, I do feel the field has appropriated much of naturopathic medicine and without credit, but it is important that this more holistic concept of health grows and that more of the conventional community embraces it as it is far more helpful than the current state of care that, I argue, creates more problems than it does solve them.
-Functional medicine relies heavily on specialty lab testing which is often expensive and has its own limitations as all labs do, but provides much more detailed information on various health states.
+If I am being honest, I do feel the field has appropriated much of naturopathic medicine, and without credit but, that aside, I find it is more important that the holistic concept of health grows among the conventional community than to argue its origins and practice.
+Functional medicine relies heavily on supporting the biochemistry of the body with nutraceuticals, as well as specialty lab testing which is often expensive and has its own limitations (as all labs do), but provides much more detailed information on various health states.
 There are great functional medicine providers, average functional medicine providers, and not-so-great functional medicine providers.

 Education: The main educational body is the Institute for Functional Medicine (IFM).
 The IFM offers two to three day seminars – remote or in person – on specific health systems, or full certification with completion of all its modules/seminars and online exam.
 Once reserved for MDs, functional medicine programs are now open to all healthcare professionals whether they have a western medical background or not, so if you work with a functional medicine provider know that this does not designate them a medical doctor.